chulminy/CIVE497-CIVE700/README.md

 In addition, you should be aware that the legal/copyright status of generative AI inputs and outputs is unclear.
 Exercise caution when using large portions of content from AI sources, especially images.
 More information is available from the Copyright Advisory Committee: https://uwaterloo.ca/copyright-at-waterloo/teaching/generative-artificial-intelligence

 You are accountable for the content and accuracy of all work you submit in this class, including any supported by generative AI.

-### Fair Contingencies for Emergency Remote Teaching
-We are facing unusual and challenging times.
-The course outline presents the instructor’s intentions for course assessments, their weights, and due dates in Winter 2022.
-As best as possible, we will keep to the specified assessments, weights, and dates.
-To provide contingency for unforeseen circumstances, **the instructor reserves the right to modify course topics and/or assessments and/or weight and/or deadlines with due and fair notice to students.** In the event of such challenges, the instructor will work with the Department/Faculty to find reasonable and fair solutions that respect rights and workloads of students, staff, and faculty.

 ### Academic integrity
 In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect and responsibility.
 [Check <a href="https://uwaterloo.ca/academic-integrity/">the Office of Academic Integrity</a> for more information.]</p>